Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Results

-We assess the changes in the reflected optical spectra by phase-modulating our strong input laser (carrier) and generating a weak probe beam.
-The modulation frequency, $\Omega_\text{mod}$, is varied using a vector network analyzer (Agilent PNA E8362C).
-The carrier and probe are reflected from the cavity and interfere at the fast photodiode, yielding a fluctuating photocurrent that carries the information of any optomechanical contribution to the probe's spectrum.
-This photocurrent is fed to the VNA which measures the scattering parameter $S_{21}(\Omega_\text{mod})$ (see Methods).
-A typical curve for $|S_{21}(\Omega_\text{mod})|$ is shown in Fig~\ref{fig:5}\textbf{b}, where we highlight the aforementioned transparency window, at a frequency matching the nanobeams' breathing modes.
+We assess the changes in the reflected optical spectra by phase-modulating our strong input laser (pump) and generating a weak probe beam.
+The modulation frequency, $\Omega_\text{mod}$, is varied using a vector network analyzer (VNA), which also measures the beating signal between the pump and the probe beams, yielding the scattering parameter $S_{21}(\Omega_\text{mod})$ (see Methods).
+A typical curve for $|S_{21}(\Omega_\text{mod})|$ is shown in Fig~\ref{fig:4}\textbf{b}, where we highlight the aforementioned transparency window, at a frequency matching the nanobeams' breathing modes.

-In Fig.~\ref{fig:5}\textbf{c} we zoom into the transparency windows measured for both optical modes.
-A deeper and wider dip is observed at $\Omega_\text{mod} = \Omega_1$ for the symmetric optical mode, agreeing with our previous results, where a constructive interplay of the dispersive and dissipative couplings was found when driving this same mode with a red-detuned laser.
-We repeat this experiment for a range of input powers and detunings $\Delta \approx - \Omega_1$.
-A model for $|S_{21}(\Omega_\text{mod})|$ including optomechanical effects is fit to the data, where the ratio $g_{\kappa_{e}}/g_\omega$ is kept fixed using the results from Fig~\ref{fig:4}.
-We extract the values $g_{\omega_{+}}/(2\pi) = \SI{349 \pm 8}{\kHz}$, $g_{\omega_{-}}/(2\pi) = \SI{373 \pm 10}{\kHz}$, $g_{\kappa_{e{+}}}/(2\pi) = \SI{-2.8\pm0.1}{\kHz} $, and $g_{\kappa_{e{-}}}/(2\pi) = \SI{4.0\pm0.1}{\kHz}$, in excellent agreement with our previous analysis and providing evidence for the dissipative contribution to OMIT.
-Cooperativities extracted from OMIT are shown in Fig.~\ref{fig:5}\textbf{d} and compared to estimates for a purely dispersive system (dashed line).
-We find that $C>1$ is only obtained for the symmetric case when boosted by the presence of the dissipative coupling.
-The same conclusion could be drawn from the backaction measurements in Fig.~\ref{fig:4}\textbf{b}, where the dressed mechanical dissipation overcomes the intrinsic mechanical linewidth for $n_c \approx 2500$.
-Our experiments are limited by the thermo-refractive response of the cavity, which inhibits access to $\Delta = -\Omega_1$ at large input powers.
-This could be overcome by cooling the present device to temperatures $T<\SI{20}{\kelvin}$, where the mechanical Q-factors are increased and optically-induced heating is reduced.
+In Fig.~\ref{fig:4}\textbf{c} we zoom into the transparency windows measured for both optical modes for a range of input powers and detunings $\Delta \approx - \Omega_{1,2}$.
+Remarkably, we selectively induce deeper and wider dips at $\Omega_1$ ($\Omega_2$) by driving the common (differential) optical mode.
+We repeat this experiment for a range of input powers and detunings $\Delta \approx - \Omega_{1,2}$.
+A model for $|S_{21}(\Omega_\text{mod})|$ including optomechanical effects is fit to the data and yields $g_{\kappa_{e}}$ and $g_{\omega}$ consistent with our previous characterization (see Methods).
+Our experiments are limited by the thermo-refractive response of the cavity, which inhibits access to $\Delta = -\Omega_{1,2}$ at large input powers.
+This could be mitigated by cooling the present device to temperatures $T<\SI{20}{\kelvin}$, where the mechanical Q-factors are increased and optically-induced heating is reduced.
+In Fig.~\ref{fig:4}\textbf{d} we display complementary OMIA measurements, where the pump is set to $\Delta \approx \Omega_{1,2}$, and once more the mechanical mode selectivity is observed.
+Our theoretical model, fed with the parameters extracted from the OMIT experiments, was able to reproduce the OMIA results with great accuracy, further validating our analysis.